elixir-lsp/elixir-ls/guides/initialization.md

 - The `ElixirLS.Utils.PacketStream` will read input from standard IO in the already mentioned `Stream.resource/3` call;
 - Each request has a header and a body.
 Both will be parsed to maps;
 - The request will be handled by `ElixirLS.LanguageServer.JsonRpc.receive_packet/1`;
-- A match is made with the request body content to check if its a:
+- A match is made with the request body content to check if it's a:
   - [notification](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#notificationMessage)
   - [request](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#requestMessage)
   - [response with/without response_errors](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#responseMessage)